Related Subjects:

 Diagnostic criteria for primary Raynaud phenomenon

-Clinical: Triphasic color change of the digits
+Clinical: Triphasic colour change of the digits

 Investigations